microsoft/vcpkg/docs/commands/integrate.md

 - `%LOCALAPPDATA%\vcpkg` or `%APPDATA%\Local\vcpkg` on Windows
 - `$HOME/.vcpkg` or `/var/.vcpkg` on non-Windows

-Finally, the full path to the [CMake toolchain](../users/integration.md#cmake-integration) is displayed.
+Displays the full path to the [CMake toolchain](../users/integration.md#cmake-integration).
+Running this command is not required to use the toolchain file.

 ### `vcpkg integrate remove`